• Skip to primary navigation

 Instructions

-• In a nonstick pan, add 3 tablespoons of vegetable stock and fry onion and tomato until wilted.
-Stir through fresh garlic and ginger for a minute then stir through all the spices, including the onion and garlic powders.
+• In a nonstick pan, add 3 tablespoons of vegetable stock (or oil) and sauté the onion and tomato until wilted.
+Stir in the garlic, ginger, tomato paste, and all the spices, including the garlic and onion powders.
+Add the soaked and dried mung beans, chopped parsley stalks, and the remaining vegetable stock.

 Video